python-trio/trio-asyncio/README.rst

 concepts as transparently and correctly as possible, and it supplants a few of the standard loop's key functions.

-This works rather well: ``trio_asyncio`` consists of just ~700 lines of code (asyncio: ~8000) but passes the complete Python 3.6 test suite with no errors.
+This works rather well: ``trio_asyncio`` consists of ~600 lines of code (asyncio: ~8000) but has passed the complete Python 3.6 test suite.

+However, the asyncio main loop may be interrupted and restarted at any time, simply by repeated calls to ``loop.run_until_complete(coroutine)``.
+Trio however requires one long-running main loop.
+In order to improve stability of the code base, the (substantial) compatibility code to achieve restartability was removed.
+Since Python's asyncio tests depend on this feature, they no longer work.

 +++++++
  Usage